tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

    storage servers.
 This document is not useful to you... so stop reading.

-2. User does not care to protect their anonymity but they wish to connect to Tahoe-LAFS storage servers which are accessbile only via Tor Hidden Services.
+2. User does not care to protect their anonymity but they wish to connect to Tahoe-LAFS storage servers which are accessbile only via Tor Hidden Services or I2P.
+   (For Tor users this means only use Tor if the endpoint string has a .onion address.)

-3. User wishes to always use Tor to protect their anonymity when connecting to Tahoe-LAFS storage grids (whether or not the storage servers are Tor Hidden Services) [*].
+3. User wishes to always use an anonymizing network (Tor, I2P) to protect their anonymity when connecting to Tahoe-LAFS storage grids (whether or not the storage servers are anonymous).

 For Tahoe-LAFS storage servers there are three use-cases: